Marshall Tuck: 2018 election for State Superintendent

-Tuck finished in first place in the June 2018 primary, and advanced to the November general election.
-He received 2,223,784 votes in the primary.
+In March 2017, Tuck announced that he would run again for State Superintendent of Public Instruction in 2018.
+Tuck finished in first place in the June 2018 primary, with 2,223,784.
 The general election campaign for State Superintendent received national attention.
-Washington Post columnist George Will expressed his support for Tuck's candidacy in "A California election that might actually matter" and President Obama's Education Secretary Arne Duncan penned an OpEd for the San Jose Mercury News, also supporting Tuck and urging voters to "forget the lies in the state schools' superintendent race.".
-Tuck narrowly lost the election to his opponent, Tony Thurmond.
+President Obama's Education Secretary Arne Duncan penned an OpEd for the San Jose Mercury News, supporting Tuck and urging voters to "forget the lies in the state schools' superintendent race".

 Personal life

 Tuck has spent most of his adult life in Los Angeles.
-He currently lives in Los Angeles with his wife, Mae, and their son, Mason.
-Mae is a first generation Chinese-American.
-Mason attends their local public school in the Los Angeles Unified School District.
+He lives in the city with his wife, Mae, a first generation Chinese-American.
+They have a son.